Iker Muniain: 2020s

 Muniain made his 500th appearance for Athletic on the first matchday of 2022–23 against RCD Mallorca, reaching the milestone at a younger age than the five other players to do so.
-He was honoured in a reception after that match, and was presented with a momento by two of those men – José Ángel Iribar and Susaeta – on the pitch before the next fixture against Valencia six days later.
+He was honoured in a reception after that match, and was presented with a memento by two of those men – José Ángel Iribar and Susaeta – on the pitch before the next fixture against Valencia six days later.
+After a promising start under returning coach Ernesto Valverde the team again finished eighth and lost narrowly in the cup semi-finals (this time to Osasuna); he featured regularly but became less of a habitual starter, coming off the bench in 11 of his 30 league appearances.